Introduction

 The appointment will be subject to such terms and conditions as we deem necessary and appropriate to enable the appointee to fulfil the remit.
 The terms and conditions may vary from case to case however we would be likely to set out details about the start and end of the appointment, the time commitment required, and any review arrangements when making any appointment.

-6.4 Powers of appointees
+6.4 Powers of the appointees

 An appointee’s functions and responsibilities on the governing body are identical to those of other members.
 The appointees will have the full authority and legal status of a governing body member of the RSL.
 Appointees have the same rights as other governing body members to receive notices and papers for all meetings and can act as the Chair or take on other office bearer roles.
 Appointees are appointed under statute and are not required to be elected at an Annual General Meeting but must be invited to attend.